MntiKor/VTK-WASM/explanation.md

 for the same code (Rotations{A,B,C,D}, WalkCow{A,B}...).
 Those are also removed for practical reasons.

-## Technical considerations
+### Technical considerations

-In order to increase build times, stability and bandwidth, vtk-examples-wasm does not use Boost Library features even though it is provided by Emscripten Ports.
+In order to improve build times, stability and bandwidth, vtk-examples-wasm does not use Boost Library features even though it is provided by Emscripten Ports.
 This forces us to remove a few examples: